sigma7863/notebook-navigator/docs/startup-process.md

 - Vault syncing uses Obsidian `debounce(..., TIMEOUTS.FILE_OPERATION_DELAY)` to collapse create/delete bursts into one diff.
 - Tag tree rebuilds use Obsidian `debounce(..., TIMEOUTS.DEBOUNCE_TAG_TREE)` because tag updates can arrive in batches.
 - Property tree rebuilds use the same `TIMEOUTS.DEBOUNCE_TAG_TREE` debouncer to batch rapid updates.
-- Content providers use `TIMEOUTS.DEBOUNCE_CONTENT` (a `setTimeout`) to coalesce queueing before starting a processing batch.
+- Modify and metadata-change flush buffers use `window.setTimeout(..., TIMEOUTS.FILE_OPERATION_DELAY)` to batch per-file flushes.
+- Settings changes that affect derived content are collapsed with `TIMEOUTS.DEBOUNCE_CONTENT` (a `setTimeout`) into a single regeneration pass (`useStorageSettingsSync`).

 ## Shutdown Process